yonekawa/SwiftFlux/README.md

 - Type of an action's payload is inferred from the type of its action.
 - A result of an action is represented by [Result](https://github.com/antitypical/Result), which is also known as Either.
-- EventEmitter supports to fire event of Store changed.
+- Subscribe store to know state changed.

 # Requirements